Neerajj9/Text-Detection-using-Yolo-Algorithm-in-keras-tensorflow/README.md

 First step towards building an efficient OCR system is to find out the specific text locations.
 Implemented the YOLO ( You Only Look Once ) algorithm from scratch (no object detection API used) for the specific task of Scene Text Detection in python using keras and tensorflow.

+## What is yolo?

+Yolo (You only look Once) is a CNN based technique for object detection.

 ## Data :

 The dataset used is ICDAR competetion dataset available here : [Drive Link](https://drive.google.com/open?id=1ObrV9pbH_-LBGbIodWgB6W4dtQloTTH6)